Jazz Chisholm Player Props: Marlins vs. Mets

-After going 1-for-1 in his most recent game, Jazz Chisholm and the Miami Marlins face the New York Mets (who will hand the ball to Tylor Megill) at 1:10 PM ET on Friday.
+After going 1-for-4 in his most recent game, Jazz Chisholm and the Miami Marlins take on the New York Mets (who will start Kodai Senga) at 4:10 PM ET on Saturday.

-In his previous appearance, he reached base in his only plate appearance against the Twins.
+He had a one-hit performance in his most recent game (1-for-4) against the Mets.

 Jazz Chisholm Game Info & Props vs. the Mets